 J.R.
 Cash was a rhythm guitarist who primarily played simple chord progressions, which was an exemplary sound for rock and roll music back then.
 Not just that, but it also bled into the DNA of country music, the genre that Johnny would illustriously symbolize.
 In this brief post, we’re going to shed light on the one guitar that helped the Man in Black establish his charismatic sound.

 Whether in the studio or on stage, Johnny Cash was always seen playing Martin guitars, and he had played quite a few.
-However, Cash’s most favorite guitar, the one that would forever bear an opulent association with his name, has to be the Martin D-35.
+However, Johnny Cash’s most favorite guitar, the one that would forever bear an opulent association with his name, is the Martin D-35.
 To complement his Man in Black image, Johnny Cash’s specially-made D-35 brandished an idiosyncratic polished black finish.

 Cash played his Martin D-35 religiously on stage for around 20 years.
 As a tribute to his musical genius, Martin has come out with an almost-identical facsimile of Cash’s instrument, aptly-called the D-35 Johnny Cash Commemorative.
 This post will knuckle down to unveiling everything you need to know about the D-35, from its construction and finish to its bracing and sound quality.